Do Go On - 396 - Rosemary Brown: A Musical Seance

 Phil massage.

-If we could get a sponsorship going, I would be so stoked.
+If we can get a sponsorship going on, I would be so stuck.

 I'm okay with that.